jenna0911/lkm-empathic-pain-connectivity/README.md

 ## Background

 One possible way to reduce loneliness is meditation.
-In particular, loving-kindness meditation, or LKM, is designed to increase warm and positive feelings toward oneself and others.
+In particular, loving-kindness meditation (LKM), is designed to increase warm and positive feelings toward oneself and others.

 ![Meditation may reduce loneliness and support empathy](docs/assets/meditation_loneliness_empathy.png)